 An earned Master's degree is required at the time of hire.
 Do you have an earned Master's degree with at least one degree in agriculture, natural resources, public administration, business administration, community planning, community development, applied economics or a related field?

-Screening interviews for selected candidates will be held on December 6, 7, or 8, 2017 in Columbus, OH.
+Screening interviews for selected candidates will be held on February 7, 2018 in Columbus, OH.

 PLEASENOTE: If you will receive your graduate degree at the end of the present quarter or semester, we may consider you for this position.
 Please have your major advisor email email@example.com stating that all degree requirements have been met and your expected graduation date.